GerHobbelt/RE-flex/doc/index.md

 The RE/flex regex common interface API is implemented in an abstract base class template `reflex::AbstractMatcher` from which all regex matcher engine classes are derived.
-This regex API offers a uniform common interface.
+This regex API offers a single uniform interface.
 This interface is used in the generated scanner.
 You can also use this uniform API in your C++ application for pattern matching with any of the regex libraries without having to use library-specific API calls to do so.

-The RE/flex abstract matcher offers four operations for matching with the regex engines derived from this base abstract class:
+The RE/flex base class `reflex::AbstractMatcher` offers four typical operations to match, search, scan, and split input with regex patterns:

   Method      | Result
   ----------- | ---------------------------------------------------------------